 John Wooden, former UCLA Basketball Coach

 The first step in changing your mindset is realizing this is about more than just “exercise” or trying to lose a percentage of body fat or body weight.
-You need to finally understand that there is a deep connection between mind, body and spirit and you need to realize this fully when starting the TBC30 Project.
+You need to finally understand that there is a deep connection between mind, body and spirit and you need to realize this fully when starting the TBC30 Plan.
 If not, you will never quite get to the point where you become fully vested in the plan and it will be unlikely that you’ll reach your goals.

 “Your mindset is your collection of thoughts and beliefs that shape your thought habits.
 And your thought habits affect how you think, what you feel, and what you do.
 Your mindset impacts how you make sense of the world, and how you make sense of you.”

 It is important to keep in mind that changing ones mindset takes time.
 There is actually an ancient Greek word, metanoia, used to describe such a transformation and is defined as “the journey of changing one’s mind, heart, self, or way of life.”
 You need to first find something that you really enjoy doing and incorporate that activity into your daily life.
-It’s not about counting or burning calories with a specific workout or eating certain macronutrients.
+It’s not about counting or burning calories with a specific workout or following a specific diet.
 You need to set realistic expectations when it comes to exercise and nutrition and change your mindset to view exercise and what you eat as something you’re in total control of rather than looking at it as a chore.
 You need to make it fun and enjoyable.
 In a 2014 study in the Journal of Economic Behavior and Organization, Australian researchers looked at the relationship between various personality traits and exercise and other health-related habits.
 The researchers found that people who thought they had control over their lives were more likely to exercise and adopt other healthy steps than those who felt that luck or fate largely dictated their lives.